0rnella/robot_audio/README.md

 1. Take a wire and connect the ESP32's **3.3V** pin to the **red (+) strip** on your breadboard
 2. Take another wire and connect the ESP32's **GND** pin to the **blue (-) strip** on your breadboard

-*Now your breadboard has power!
-The red strip gives electricity, the blue strip takes it away.*
+*The red strip gives electricity, the blue strip brings it back to the controller.*

 ### Step 2: Connect your speaker to the amplifier 🔊
 1. Connect the speaker's **red (+) wire** to the amplifier's **+ terminal**